-The infamous ALS Ice Bucket Challenge of 2014 raised $115 million.
+The ALS Ice Bucket Challenge of 2014 raised $115 million.
 This is the kind of success every nonprofit wants.
 If you don’t remember what the challenge was about, here’s a video you might enjoy.

 The most important part of the ALS Ice Bucket Challenge, was that it made people aware of the ALS Association, and the disease they were collecting donations for, amyotropic lateral sclerosis.